namecoin/safetlsa/README.md

 # safetlsa

-safetlsa is a library generates TLS certificates from TLSA records that are safe to use as trust anchors.
+safetlsa is a library that generates TLS certificates from TLSA records that are safe to use as trust anchors.
 It uses name constraints and dehydrated certificates to eliminate most of the attack surface of the X.509 specification.